I live in Pity Me and have been a local authority councillor since 2007, first on the City Council and then on the new Unitary County Council.

 I have also unearthed many of the unacceptable practices of our Labour councillors and the way in which they run the Council.
 This included discovering they were paying their Chairman and Vice Chairman clothing allowances of over £12,000 – hushed up and hidden for nearly 3 decades.
 Needless to say we got this scrapped.

 I also campaigned and was successful in getting the council to agree to 20mph zones and then identified serious anomalies in their report, which had left some schools off completely.
-I secured a review of this and we will be starting consultation soon on the introduction of 20mph zones in our area.
+I secured a review of this and we have secured 20mph zones outside our schools and in Framwellgate Moor.

 In February 2018 my motion to get the Council to work towards a single use plastic free County was passed unanimously at Full Council and is currently being worked on.

-In addition I led the political fight to stop the closure of the Durham Light Infantry Museum by Labour, was one of the leading councillors challenging the County Plan and Labour’s plans to build on huge areas of greenbelt around our area.
-(This is expected to come back again and we are ready for the fight again if necessary.)
+In addition I led the political fight to stop the closure of the Durham Light Infantry Museum by Labour, was one of the leading councillors challenging the County Plan and Labour’s plans to build on huge areas of greenbelt around our area, helping to significantly reduce the greenbelt impact.

 As part of the Lib Dem group I also worked hard to get a fair deal for teaching assistants after Labour councillors decided to cut their pay by upto a staggering 23%.